erkin/ponysay/README.md

 First of all, you need `cowsay` from your local repositories.
 Obtain it from [here](http://www.nog.net/~tony/warez/cowsay.shtml) if you wish to compile it yourself.
+This is often sufficient, but if is not you may be missing one of the standard packages: bash, coreutils or sed.

 [Download](https://github.com/erkin/ponysay/downloads) or clone the project.
-In the terminal, `cd` into the ponysay directory and `make install`.
+In the terminal, `cd` into the ponysay directory and `make && make install`.

-This will install ponysay into the $PREFIX (`/usr` by default, meaning you may need to make as root).
+This will install ponysay into the $PREFIX (`/usr` by default, meaning you may need to `make install` as root, e.g. `sudo make install`).

+If either `make` or `make install` fails you be missing one of the standard packages: gcc, gzip, make or coreutils

 In order to use ponysay, run: